khakhalin/notes/keywords/spark.md

 * `df.unpersist()` - resets persisting for this dataframe in particular.

 **Checkpointing** is a fancier method:
 * `df = df.checkpoint()` - checkpoints a dataframe, in a sequence of "transformations" (that are not really transformations, as we remember, but planning of a computation DG).
-If a dataframe is contstructed iteratively, with later transformations repeatedly referencing new columns introduced earlier, it's a good idea to checkpoint a dataframe-in-construction, introducing a cashable boundary.
+If a dataframe is contstructed iteratively, with later transformations repeatedly referencing new columns introduced earlier, it's a good idea to checkpoint a dataframe-in-construction, introducing a cachable boundary.
     * Note that this `.checkpoint()` syntax seems to be not the minimal code: there needs to be some setting of options early on.
     * Also, in practice, it creates new columns that are not automatically deleted.